Behavioral Management Approach - Explained

 - Courses

-What is the Behavioral Approach to Management?
+What is the Behavioral Management?

 The Behavioral Theory of Management, often referred to as Neo-Classical Management Theory, focuses upon individual behavior, motivations, and social interactions.
 Specifically, it incorporates the study of human behavior through psychology, sociology, and anthropology.

-The Behavioral approach was a reaction to the short-comings of classical management theory that focused on individual productivity and through efficiency and organizational structure.
+The Behavioral approach was a reaction to the short-comings of classical management theory that focused on individual productivity through efficiency and organizational structure.

 These approaches failed to adequately account for the human aspects of organizational performance.